microsoft/pxt-adafruit/docs/projects/telegraph-challenges.md

 ### Step 7

-* Connect the first micro:bit to your computer using your USB cable and run the [telegraph](/nnudbr) script on it.
+* Connect the first micro:bit to your computer using your USB cable and put the telegraph script on it.
-* Connect the second micro:bit to your computer using your USB cable and run the [telegraph](/nnudbr) script on it.
+* Connect the second micro:bit to your computer using your USB cable and run the telegraph script on it.
 * The first person and second person take turns pressing button A to play the telegraph game!